 This undergraduate course introduces macroeconomic concepts—such as GDP and inflation—and covers the IS-LM model of business cycles, matching model of unemployment, Phillips curve, Malthusian model of growth, and Solowian model of growth.

 This paper explores how the optimal generosity of unemployment insurance varies over the business cycle in the United States.
 It finds that the optimal replacement rate is countercyclical, just like the actual replacement rate.

 This paper develops a theory of optimal unemployment insurance in matching models.
 It derives a sufficient-statistic formula for optimal unemployment insurance, which is useful to determine the optimal cyclicality of unemployment insurance.

 This paper proposes a matching model of the labor market with job rationing: unemployment does not disappear in the absence of matching frictions.
-In recessions, job rationing drives the rise in unemployment, whereas matching frictions contribute little to unemployment.
+In recessions, job rationing drives the rise of unemployment, whereas matching frictions contribute little to it.